This article is a quick reference guide to the tasks required throughout the year to keep your lawn in good condition.

 Moss is best controlled in turf by applying iron.
 There are a lot of different forms of iron which can be used, but over the colder Winter months sulphate of iron is the most effective.
-February is ideal for applying a dressing of iron sulphate at 15 grammes per sq metre to knock back the moss before the onset of Spring, as this allows the grass to fill in the resultant gaps very quickly when the ground warms up.
+November and February are ideal for applying dressings of iron sulphate at 15 grammes per sq metre to knock back the moss before the onset of Spring, as this allows the grass to fill in the resultant gaps very quickly when the ground warms up.

 A word of caution, do not scarify to remove the moss at this stage as exposing the grass crowns to frost or cold winds can damage or even kill the grass.